-Positions in this job family are assigned responsibilities involving offender records management operations at a department facility or probation and parole district office to ensure that all offenders remanded to the custody of the Department of Corrections are confined in accordance with the order of the sentencing court and Oklahoma State Statutes.
+Positions in this job family are assigned responsibilities involving offender records management and auditing operations at a department facility, probation and parole district office, or Sentence Administration unit to ensure that all offenders remanded to the custody of the Department of Corrections are confined in accordance with the order of the sentencing court and Oklahoma State Statutes.

 Level I Code: I25A Salary Band: J

 The Correctional Records Officer job family consists of only one level and incumbents are responsible for performing all functions related to the position